dotnet/csharplang/spec/enums.md

 }
 ```

-shows an enum in which two enum members—Blue and Max—have the same associated value.
+shows an enum in which two enum members—Blue and Max—have the same associated value. *end example*\]

 The associated value of an enum member is assigned either implicitly or explicitly.
 If the declaration of the enum member has a *constant-expression* initializer, the value of that constant expression, implicitly converted to the underlying type of the enum, is the associated value of the enum member.
 If the declaration of the enum member has no initializer, its associated value is set implicitly, as follows: